 - To try to refind and record the target populations in it…

-- Collecting information on a standard recording card…
+- Collecting information on a special recording card…

 - Involving local members and groups